qrvgapostol/BigData_FinalExam/Readme.md

 # Streaming Data Dashboard

-This project shows live Bitcoin price data using Kafka, MongoDB, and Streamlit.
-We collect the BTC price from an API, send it into Kafka, save it in MongoDB, and display everything on a dashboard.
+This project demonstrates how to monitor live Bitcoin price data using a combination of Kafka, MongoDB, and Streamlit.
+First, the current Bitcoin prices are collected from an external API, ensuring that the data is always up to date.
+The collected data is then sent into a Kafka message broker, which allows for efficient streaming and real-time processing.
+Afterward, the data is stored in a MongoDB database, providing a reliable and persistent record of historical price information.
+Finally, all the collected and processed data is displayed on an interactive Streamlit dashboard, giving users a clear and dynamic view of Bitcoin price trends in real time.

 ## How to run the project